DFieldFL/aws-sns-twitter-lambda/README.md

-# AWS SNS to Twitter
+# AWS SNS to Twitter Lambda
-Publishes AWS SNS messages to the Twitter account of your choosing using AWS Lambda
+Publishes AWS Simple Notification Service messages to the Twitter account of your choosing using AWS Lambda

 ## Requirements
 - Python 3.8.x